 Marquette students who were not admitted as freshmen may apply to transfer into the program.
 Further details of entrance requirements are available from Marquette’s Office of Undergraduate Admissions.

 Pre-physical therapy students (PREP) applying for transfer admission into Year Four, are subject to spaces available.
-To apply for this internal window of admission, students need to complete at least 12 of the physical therapy prerequisite credits at Marquette University and meet or exceed all requirements for the undergraduate phase.
+To apply for this internal window of admission, students need to complete at least half of the physical therapy prerequisite credits at Marquette University and meet or exceed all requirements for the undergraduate phase.
 External transfer students with degrees and pre-reqs from other institutions may also make application to the professional phase of the program and may be enrolled as space allows.
 As the program is primarily direct freshmen admittance, transfer enrollment is extremely competitive.
 All external transfer applicants apply via the national Physical Therapist Centralized Application Service. (www.PTCAS.org)

 |General Chemistry 1 and 2||8|

 |Abnormal or Developmental Psychology (new for Fall 2017 admission)||3|

 |Anatomy and Physiology (new for Fall 2017 admission)||5|